 My name is Oksana Gregory.
-I was a host child in 2009.
-I was in a orphanage for a year at that time and many of my friends had gotten a chance to go and see another country and be hosted.
+I was living in an orphanage and many of my friends had gotten a chance to go and see another country and be hosted.
 I began praying and hoping that God would give me an opportunity just like he gave them.
 One day I was called into the office and the orphanage director told me that I was chosen to be hosted in the USA.
 I was so happy, yet very nervous.

 Coming to America was a big culture shock.
 All of the things were different, how people acted and treated each other.
 I was scared to try new things, the food and all kinds of different activities but my host family tried to get me to learn and see new things.
 Communication was hard but with a translation booklet things were a little bit easier, and, yes, a good amount of hand gestures were used.
 I was here during the time of Christmas.
 The amount of love and hope I felt during that time with the family is unexplainable.
 The family bought me lots and lots of presents that I wasn’t even expecting.
 I remember crying out of joy and thanking God for everything.
 As the time came closer to me leaving, my host mom and dad asked me if i wanted to be adopted.
 Without giving it another thought, I said yes.